FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 1.rst

 2. Fill the dialog box using the two figures below.
    Save the data to the GeoPackage with the Save icon.

-**Note:  The variable descriptions and additional instructions are presented in the Data Input Manual.**
+.. note::  The variable descriptions and additional instructions are presented in the Data Input Manual.

 C:\\Users\\Public\\Documents\\FLO-2D PRO Documentation\\flo_help\\Manuals\\Data Input Manual PRO.pdf